The first years for our children are so vital.

 Greene Towne’s admissions process begins in the fall of the year preceding enrollment and includes a Parent Tour.
 Families of Primary applicants are notified of admissions decisions in February, Toddler House applicants are notified in March.

-Small group virtual tours are scheduled throughout the week and offer an in-depth look at the Montessori curriculum and the Greene Towne community.
-Tours last about 2 hours.
+Small group parent tours are scheduled throughout the week and offer an introduction to the Montessori curriculum and the Greene Towne community.
+Tours last about an hour.
 To schedule a Parent Tour, please complete the information here.

-Montessori Mondays provide families an opportunity to explore Greene Towne’s classroom environments in-person.
-In-person Montessori Monday visits are for vaccinated adults.
-Please contact firstname.lastname@example.org to learn the available dates and RSVP.
+Montessori Mondays provide parents an opportunity to explore Greene Towne’s classroom environments and meet our Montessori certified team.
+In-person Montessori Monday Open Houses are for vaccinated adults.
+Please contact email@example.com to learn the available dates and to RSVP.

 Submit Your Child’s Application